 Communication is the lifeblood of a project, so keep all communication channels open.
 If you put some simple communication guidelines into place like regular status updates and team temperature checks, you’ll feel more engaged.
 The team will be motivated to work together and meet scope and budget expectations.

 Pick a day and time to meet (either virtually or in person) that works for the team (not just the project manager) – and stick with it.
 For some projects, a clear communication plan works the best.
 Formulating a communication plan ensures that all stakeholders are equally informed of how, when, and why meetings will happen.

 Learn and Pass it on

 Research shows that the main reasons that projects fail are due to poor planning.
 It shows up as a breakdown of communication, missed deadlines and running over budget.
-Therefore, having proper project management tools and templates combined with training on how to use them will help organizations to significantly improve the success rate of their projects.
+Therefore, having a proper project management timeline and template combined with training on how to use them will help organizations to significantly improve the success rate of their projects.